 There are many benefits to regularly testing your blood sugar levels.
 Monitoring your levels can also be used to optimize your metabolic health and can even help with weight loss.

 There are a few different ways to accurately track your blood sugar levels, which fluctuate throughout the day based on diet, activity levels, and other lifestyle factors.
 A blood glucose meter (BGM), also commonly referred to as a glucometer, measures the whole blood to obtain a reading.
 It has traditionally been used to get an immediate reading on your blood sugar at the time of the test.

 In contrast, continuous glucose monitors, or CGMs, measure blood sugar via interstitial fluid using a small device that is inserted onto the back of the upper arm.
-The CGM captures glucose readings in real-time for up to two weeks.
+One of the many benefits of the CGM is that it captures glucose readings in real-time for up to two weeks.

 Regardless of the method you choose to test your blood sugar levels, finding a way to track them over time and measure any significant changes is a great way to stay on top of your health.

 Let’s explore what a blood sugar log is and how keeping one may help you to better understand the factors that affect your overall health.

 A blood sugar log is a place where you record your blood sugar levels during specific times throughout the day.
 They’re commonly used among individuals with type 1 or type 2 diabetes, but can also be helpful for anyone monitoring the factors that lead to blood sugar spikes and dips.

 In your blood sugar log, you’ll record your blood sugar levels before and after eating, and you can also make a note of other factors that might influence significant spikes.
 These factors can include things like carb intake, stress levels, supplements, medicines, and certain health conditions.

 A blood sugar log can be formatted depending on your preference, but many people use apps or templates that you can download online.